Having a tremor doesn’t necessarily mean you have Parkinson’s. It can also be a symptom of other conditions.

 Speak to your specialist or Parkinson’s nurse for advice.
 You may also find it useful to speak with other people who are experiencing tremor, to find out what they do to help.

 There are other things you can try to help control your tremor:

 There are other drugs that may also lessen your tremor.
 As everyone with Parkinson’s has a different experience of the condition, it’s best to speak to your GP, specialist or Parkinson’s nurse about possible medication options for you.

 Anxiety or stress can make a tremor worse, so it’s important to find ways to relax.

-Exercise may help and also improve your sense of wellbeing.
-Some people have also found complementary therapies, such as aromatherapy, yoga, reflexology and music and art therapy, have helped them to relax.
+Physical activity and exercise may help.
+Some people also find complementary therapies, such as aromatherapy, yoga, reflexology and music and art therapy, help them to relax.

 Deep brain stimulation

 Deep brain stimulation (DBS) is a form of surgery that is used to control some of the symptoms of Parkinson’s, including tremor.
 It involves passing small electrical currents through electrodes that are permanently implanted in the brain.

 Deep brain stimulation isn’t a suitable option for everyone and, like any surgery, there are some risks involved.
 You may be offered this type of treatment if your symptoms are severe and medical treatment is no longer effective.

 If you'd like to find out more about how we put our information together, including references and the sources of evidence we use, please contact us at [email protected]